 Canning Tomatoes Tips & FAQs

-Yes it is a good idea to add lemon juice or some sort of acidification to your home-canned tomatoes.
+Yes.
+Please do add lemon juice or some sort of acidification to your home-canned tomatoes.
 It all has to do with the acidity.
 For more information on why acidifying your tomatoes is important, please read Canning Tomatoes Safely.
 Get the answers to do you really need lemon juice/citric acid?
 What’s the big deal, anyway?

 I explain how to can tomatoes in this article, but another option is to freeze your tomatoes prior to canning them.
 When you thaw them out, the skins slip right off.
 Check out this page for more information.
 Information about freezing tomatoes can be found here.